skygear-demo/index/README.md

 # Skygear demos
 List of all Skygear Demos

-Below are some useful code demos to help you understand how Skygear works!
+* Help you understand how Skygear works!
+* You can run live demos or even deploy them on to your own [Skygear account](https://skygear.io) for free.

 ## iOS app